OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ## Design and implementation techniques

 While the resources limits on CPU and memory usage, crash tolerance, UI responsiveness apply to Office Add-ins running only on the rich clients, optimizing the usage of these resources and battery should be a priority if you want your add-in to perform satisfactorily on all supporting clients and devices.
 Optimization is particularly important if your add-in carries out long-running operations or handles large data sets.
-The following list suggests some techniques to break up CPU-intensive or data-intensive operations into smaller chunks so that your add-in can avoid excessive resource consumption and the host application can remain responsive:
+The following list suggests some techniques to break up CPU-intensive or data-intensive operations into smaller chunks so that your add-in can avoid excessive resource consumption and the Office application can remain responsive:

 - In a scenario where your add-in needs to read a large volume of data from an unbounded dataset, you can apply paging when reading the data from a table, or reduce the size of data in each shorter read operation, rather than attempting to complete the read in one single operation.